|Date Of Discovery :||July 28, 1995|

 While traveling together, the unidentified man identified himself as ‘Brian’ but Randy Wakelin did not believe this to be the man’s true name.
 The unidentified man may have been in Kamloops, B.C. as he was in possession of a t-shirt from the Padova City Resorts Inc.

-Ms Barbara Beck, who was a resident of Regina at the time.
-After learning that the young man was to be buried with no one claiming his body, she purchased a headstone for his grave.
+After learning that the young man was to be buried with no one to claim his body, Ms Barbara Beck purchased a headstone for his grave.

 |Case Reference :||RPS RM95028159 – NCMPUR 2012020652|